rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 });
 {{< /highlight >}}

-You may recall this mandatory configuration from previous applications.
-The `uri` is a mandatory value to define the one and only GraphQL API endpoint that should be used by the Apollo Client.
-In this case, Github's GraphQL endpoint is passed as value to it.
-Furthermore, when consuming the GitHub GraphQL API, you have to authorize yourself with your personal access token.
+You may recall the mandatory configuration from previous applications.
+The `uri` is a mandatory value to define the only GraphQL API endpoint used by the Apollo Client.
+In this case, Github's GraphQL endpoint is passed as value.
+When consuming the GitHub GraphQL API, you have to authorize yourself with your personal access token.
 You should have already created the token in a previous section, which you can now define in a *.env* file in your project folder.
 Afterward, it should be accessible with `process.env`.
 Keep in mind that you have to use the `REACT_APP` prefix when using create-react-app, because that's how it is required by create-react-app.
-Otherwise you would be free to choose your very own naming for it.
+Otherwise, you would be free to choose your own naming for it.

-Second, you create the cache as your place where the data is managed in Apollo Client.
-The cache normalizes your data, caches requests to avoid making a unnecessary request twice and makes it possible to read and write data to the cache as well.
-You will make use of it multiple times while developing this application.
-After all, the cache instantiation is straight forward.
-It doesn't require you to pass any arguments to it, but you can read up the API later to explore further configurations of it.
+Second, create the cache as the place where the data is managed in Apollo Client.
+The cache normalizes your data, caches requests to avoid duplicates, and makes it possible to read and write data to the cache.
+You will use it multiple times while developing this application.
+The cache instantiation is straight forward, as it doesn't require you to pass any arguments to it.
+Check the API to explore further configurations.

 {{< highlight javascript >}}
 const cache = new InMemoryCache();
 {{< /highlight >}}

-Finally you can use both instantiated configurations, the link and the cache, to create the instance of the Apollo Client.
+Finally, you can use both instantiated configurations, the link and the cache, to create the instance of the Apollo Client.

 {{< highlight javascript >}}
 const client = new ApolloClient({